 Course to Court: Supporting new referees every step of the way

-Basketball England has successfully implemented its Course to Court project, which has helped nearly 150 people achieve their refereeing qualifications, with just over half stepping onto the court to officiate in the 2024/25 season.
+Basketball England has successfully implemented its Course to Court project, to help nearly 150 people achieve their refereeing qualifications - with just over half stepping onto the court to officiate in the 2024/25 season.

 The project was created by the BE Officiating Department to recruit, educate and support new Level 1 and 2 referees and try and limit the number of dropouts by providing a comprehensive service of support and guidance to each candidate on their fledgling officiating journey.